Brandon League: New Britain Bees

-After he was released by the Royals, League signed with the New Britain Bees of the independent Atlantic League of Professional Baseball.
-He became a free agent after the 2017 season.
+On April 20, 2017, League signed with the New Britain Bees of the Atlantic League of Professional Baseball.
+In 44 appearances for the Bees, he compiled a 2-3 record and 4.57 ERA with 38 strikeouts and 1 save across 43 1/3 innings pitched.
+League became a free agent after the season.

+Coaching career

+On January 30, 2025, the Cleveland Guardians hired League to serve as the pitching coach for their Triple-A affiliate, the Columbus Clippers.

 Pitching style

 League's main pitch is a very hard sinker averaging 96 mph.
 (In 2011, he had the hardest sinker of any relief pitcher, at 97.3 mph.)
 He also has an upper-80s slider that he uses primarily early in the count to right-handed hitters.
 He also has a splitter that he uses as a strikeout pitch.
 The splitter has a whiff rate of 55%.

 Personal life

 League resides in Honolulu, and is hapa Yonsei.
 His maternal great-grandparents were born and raised in Fukuoka prefecture on Kyushu Island in Japan.

 League's wife, Sasha League, attended Mt.
 Carmel High School in San Diego, California.
 She holds a psychology major from the University of Hawaii.
 They have been married since 2005.
 Brandon and Sasha League are parents to four girls.

 After his playing career, League founded Parallel X League, a Southern California-based clothing line, in 2019.